 The app scans your face to identify if you’re male or female and then begins to (with your permission of course) take a scan of your face using the front camera.
 The app then generates a captured 180 degree view so you can try on frames and inspect them from every angle.

 An even more innovative way to bridge online and offline worlds—making retail truly omnichannel—is to integrate visual search with IoT.
 This is the concept behind ‘magic mirrors’ in stores.
-Customers in the shop can virtually try on products and the mirror searches for the items in the store’s digital catalogue.
+Customers in the shop can virtually try on products.
+Next, the mirror searches for the items in the store’s digital catalogue.

 Memory Mirror, for example, allows shoppers to stand in front of the digital mirror and virtually try on clothes.
-In some applications, buyers can log in to their accounts on the retailer’s online store and sync it with the mirror to remember the items they like and purchase them online when they get home.
+In some applications, buyers can log in to their accounts on the retailer’s online store.
+They can further sync it with the mirror to remember the items they like and purchase them online when they get home.

 The shopping experience has become more personalized, even as the Internet presents consumers with more and more choices.
-Influence can often come from something seen in real life or on social media, instead of just ads and online stores.
+Influence can often come from something seen in real life or on social media.
+It not just found in ads and online stores.

-With the power of visual AI, retailers can harness those sources of inspiration, turning them into opportunities to convert people into customers.
+With the power of visual AI, retailers can harness these sources of inspiration.
+Additionally, they can turn them into opportunities to convert people into customers.

-If you’re interested in exploring how visual search can enhance your customer’s shopping experience, get a free trial with ViSenze today.
+If you’re interested in exploring how visual search can provide a personalized shopping experience, get a free trial with ViSenze today.